Congress gears up for vote on Trump's war powers in Iran — after the battle began

 The war powers resolutions had been scheduled for debate and votes before the surprise attack on Iranian military and political leaders.
 Now that the war is ongoing, it's unclear how or if any successful war powers resolution would immediately change the reality on the ground.

-Congress would likely need to override a Trump veto in order to pass the war power measures.
-As it stands, it's unclear if there is enough support for initial passage, not to mention the two-thirds majority needed in both chambers to override a veto.
+Congress would likely need to override a Trump veto to pass the war powers measures.
+As it stands, it's unclear whether there is enough support for initial passage, not to mention the two-thirds majority needed in both chambers to override a veto.

 If made law, the measures would block further U.S. military action in Iran without congressional approval under the 1973 War Powers Resolution — which Congress passed during the Vietnam War as a check on executive war authority.

-Trump in a video posted online on Sunday said the U.S. would continue its attacks in the Middle East until objectives are met, without specifying what those objectives are.
+Trump, in a video posted online Sunday, said the U.S. would continue its attacks in the Middle East until objectives are met, without specifying what those objectives are.

 Rep. Ro Khanna, D-Calif., said he gives the House war powers resolution a 40% to 60% chance of advancing out of the House this week.